parenting los angeles therapist psychologist transition to adulthood

 Up until this point, you have probably been your child’s advocate— helping him talk to his teachers when he’s struggling with class material, reaching out to volunteer supervisors if she reports a problem, and things of that nature.
 When your child is in college or at work, you can’t (or rather, shouldn’t) be doing this anymore.
 Your child is an adult and should learn how to self-advocate.
 Next time your child is struggling, coach him through how to self-advocate instead of jumping in to fix the problem.
 Otherwise, your child won’t know how to do this when she’s out in the “real world” and will flounder.

-Keep visiting the blog for more articles on parenting teens and emerging adults, or contact Dr. Crystal I. Lee for a free 20 minute consultation to see how she can help you successfully launch your child into adulthood.
+Keep visiting the blog for more articles on parenting teens and emerging adults, or send us a message or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman to see how we can help you successfully launch your child into adulthood.